 History: An Amendment to Section 7.03 was approved by the voters of the City of Santa Fe at the March 4, 2008 Regular Municipal Election.

 The amendment added the phrase "and are licensed members of the New Mexico Bar" to the eligibility requirements.

 7.04.
 Term of office.

-The municipal judge shall be elected for a four-year term, which shall begin on the sixth day after the election and continue until a successor has been duly elected and has taken office.
+The municipal judge shall be elected for a four-year term.